 Let’s start from the top down.
 I’ll talk about big time-frames and how you can organize your time and your efforts in the long-term and we’ll slowly work our way down to from years to minutes.

 Accept that it takes at least a year to make a game, and often 18-24 months.
-Accept that it almost always takes more than one game to make a good amount of money.
-Accept that by self-publishing, you’re starting a business and that most businesses need 3-5 years to make a decent amount of money.
+It almost always takes more than one game to make a good amount of money.
+By self-publishing, you’re starting a business and that most businesses need 3-5 years to make a decent amount of money.

 Years are too big of a time frame to meaningfully organize your activities around, but it’s important to accept the long arc of what you’re getting into.
 Lots of people make games.
 Most people quit.
 You don’t have to be one of them.
 I feel like the main differences between the quitters and the winners are expectations, passion, and willingness to improve.